 Please note that some programmes do not have Discover Uni data available.

-Students on placement may incur travel costs.
-However, most students on industrial placement will receive a salary or stipend from their host company.
+If you are on placement you may incur travel costs.
+However, you could receive a salary or stipend from the host company on an industrial placement.

 For more information on how much it will cost to study with us and the financial support available see our fees and funding information.